 Using our roadmap as a guide, we will work to enshrine an Animal Bill of Rights.

-- Passed groundbreaking legislative victories, like the fur ban in Berkeley and San Francisco that led to California banning fur statewide.
+- Passed groundbreaking legislation, like the fur ban in Berkeley and San Francisco that led to California banning fur statewide

-- Reached tens of millions, via coverage in The New York Times, The Washington Post, and The Intercept.
+- Reached tens of millions, via coverage in The New York Times, The Washington Post, The Intercept and more

-- Founded the Animal Liberation Conference.
-A week-long, annual event where activists network, train and take bold action for animals.
-With over 1,200 registrants in 2019, the ALC is North America’s largest grassroots animal rights gathering.
+- Founded the Animal Liberation Conference, a life-changing, week-long, annual event where activists connect, train and take bold action for animals together

 We directly challenge systems of oppression with the power of nonviolence.